 Excellent credit usually sits at or above 720, while a score below 620 is a red flag for lenders.
 About 35 percent of a credit score is based on whether you pay your bills on time.
 Another 35 percent is determined by the balance-to-limit ratio on your credit card bills or loans.
-Only 15 percent of the score accounts for the age of the credit history, and mixed credit makes up 10 percent of the final score.
+Only 15 percent of the score accounts for the age of the credit history, and mixed credit make up 10 percent of the final score.
 Another 10 percent accounts for the number of inquiries from creditors.
 So each time you attempt to open a new line of credit, your credit score is impacted.

 When you fall victim to identity theft, your credit score also falls.
 Typically, a criminal will open accounts, apply for new loans or lines of credit under the name of their victims, and then not pay the bills.
-When this happens, scores plummet.
+When this happens, credit scores plummet.
 Credit inquiries also impact your score and bring it down by a few points each time a lender checks your credit report.

-In addition, Good Financial Cents noted criminals may open a wireless plan or pay for a home utility bill with your personal information but without paying the bills.
+In addition, Good Financial Cents noted criminals might open a wireless plan or pay for a home utility bill with your personal information but without paying the bills.
 Unfortunately, this will lead to negative items appearing on your credit report.